-Meet Andrew Ham a recent graduate from the Melbourne Graduate School of Education (MGSE) who is teaching kindergarten at an International school in Incheon, Korea.
+Meet Andrew Ham a recent graduate from the Faculty of Education who is teaching kindergarten at an International school in Incheon, Korea.

 Korea’s government shut down all its public schoolsand almost all independent and International schools followed suit as the COVID-19 outbreak hit.
 During this time, International teachers were given the option of returning to their home countries, and Andrew decided to fly back to Australia.